Website Prince William Sound Aquaculture Corporation

 - following policies and procedures, utilizing preventative measures, to avoid contamination to the environment

 - assist passengers as needed for safe embarking and disembarking

 The Deck Crew duties, related to maintenance, include but are not limited to the following

 - maintenance and upkeep of the vessel’s structures, duties which could include chipping, scraping, cleaning, priming and painting

-- maintaining all areas of the vessel in a clean and orderly fashion,
+- maintain the vessel in a clean and orderly fashion

-- know the location of fire extinguishers, flare kits, life rings and line throwing devices, life raft deployment and any other safety related equipment
+- know the location of fire extinguishers, flare kits, line throwing devices and any other safety-related equipment

 Positions Supervised: None